 This review is based around the British Airways 777 First Class product.

-I thought it would be a useful to quickly explain how Hannah and I managed to accumulate the equivalent of 200,000 Avios points in less than a year through the wonders of credit card sign-up bonuses.
+I thought it would be useful to quickly explain how Hannah and I managed to accumulate the equivalent of 200,000 Avios points in less than a year through the wonders of credit card sign-up bonuses.
 Update 20/04/19: Whilst the American Express sign up bonuses have changed since our redemption it’s still possible to earn enough points for 2 First Class flights.
 The below guide has been updated to reflect the sign up bonus changes.

 - American Express Gold Card: See my full review here.
 When you sign up to the card and spend £3,000 in the first 3 months you get a total of 10,000 points – note for a limited time this has been increased to 30,000 points (32,000 if you use this link).
 These points can be transferred to either BA or Avios at a rate of 1:1.
 The card is free for the 12 months and you’ll also get 2 free lounge passes (plus additional perks).